-We are going to focus on the best iPhone mics that use the lighting port as that is what Apple has used for the most recent iPhone and are likely to continue using, but you’ll also find a few that use the headphone jack.
+We are going to focus on the best iPhone mics that use the lightning port as that is what Apple has used for the most recent iPhone and are likely to continue using, but you’ll also find a few that use the headphone jack.

 Our top iPhone mic for most people: Shure MV88

-If you are looking for something that plugs into the headphone jack (or Lightning-to-headphone adapter), check out the first 2 recommendations in our best lavalier mics post.
+If you are looking for a lavalier mic that plugs into the headphone jack (or Lightning-to-headphone adapter), check out the first 2 recommendations in our best lavalier mics post.
 If you are looking for something to use with the Apple camera connection adapter, take a look at the best USB microphones post.

 Best Lightning Connector Microphones

 These external mics will also be compatible with an iPad or iPad Pro in addition to an iPhone as long as it has a lightning port, which Apple introduced with the iPhone 5.
 So if you have an iPhone 6, 6S, 7, 8, or X (10) all of these will work.